niuniomartinez/mlsde/docs/internal/codingstyle.md

 ## Introduction ##

-This is the _MinGRo Coding Style Guide_.
+This is the _MLSDE Coding Style Guide_.
 This is mostly the same style than the [Embarcadero's Object Pascal Style Guide](https://edn.embarcadero.com/article/10280) but with some differences;
 this document also explains the reasons of these differences.